nopnop2002/ESP8266-UART-to-UART-Bridge/README.md

 Flash same sketch to ESP8266-2.
 Connect Microprocessor-1 to ESP8266-1 via UART.
 Connect Microprocessor-2 to ESP8266-2 via UART.
-Send data from Microprocessor-1 to Microprocessor-2.
+Send data from Microprocessor-1 to ESP8266-1.
-Responce data from Microprocessor-2 to Microprocessor-1.
+Receive data from ESP8266-2 to Microprocessor-2.